virgili0/Virgilio/NewToDataScience/PythonBasic.md

 Before diving in the Python Syntax basics, I want you to read [this](https://dev.to/lucpattyn/basic-programming-concepts-for-beginners-2o73) introduction to basic programming concepts.
 If you're a total beginner go there, if not you can skip it.

 Now take your time and read the [**Chapter 1**](https://automatetheboringstuff.com/chapter1/) of the book.
-Be sure to understand each step, but it won't hard probably.
+Be sure to understand each step, but it won't be hard probably.
 Here you'll become confident with basic arithmetic operations and data types.

 [Here](https://realpython.com/python-data-types/) you find a deeper overview of data types, and [here](https://docs.python.org/3/library/datatypes.html) you find the data types section of the [**official Python documentation**](https://docs.python.org/3.7/).
-Starting walking around the documentation as a beginner is a really good practice, even if a lot of things will be unclear.
+Starting walking around inside the documentation as a beginner is a really good practice, even if a lot of things will be unclear.
 In fact be able to explore the documentation of something is the key to learn it autonomously.
 [Here](http://blog.techtalentsouth.com/8-tips-to-reading-documentation-a-newbies-guide) you have some tips to read documentations effectively.

 Until now we've scratched just the surface of the Python power: the next step is to understand the Flow Control, one of the most important concepts of programming.